VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 {{< /columns >}}

 PEMDAS stands for Perentheses, Exponents, Multiplication, Division, Addition, Subtraction, and is in general the correct order to do math operations. so given a mess like {{< katex >}} \frac{4*(1 + 2)^3}{2+1} + 1 {{</ katex >}} we can solve it in order.
-Here though, I have to point out the first failing in the PEMDAS accronym, division implies perentheses, as you'll have to do the 2+1 on the bottom before you can do the divison anyway.
+Here though, I have to point out the first failing in the PEMDAS accronym, division *with a bar* implies perentheses, as you'll have to do the 2+1 on the bottom before you can do the divison anyway.
 That said, let's look at this step by step

 {{< katex display >}}